This is a Now Page. Inspired by American entrepreneur Derek Sivers it tells you what and how I’m doing, right now.

 A Now Page is different to social media.
 It helps me give you a bigger picture about the projects I’m focused on, the things I’ve achieved, and what my goals are for the future.

-I’ve been living in New Zealand with my husband and two boys for almost three years (since July 2017) and I can’t imagine living anywhere else now.
+I’ve been living in New Zealand with my husband and two boys for over three years (since July 2017) and I can’t imagine living anywhere else now.
 I split my time between teaching at home and continuing to write.
 I take myself out for a walk (almost) every day, regardless of the weather, and I spend time every morning documenting the things that are important to me in a physical Life Journal.

 My husband suffered a head injury which resulted in a bad concussion in February, and as horrible as that was for us as a family, it also forced us all to slow down and take a good, hard look at what is important and necessary.
 He is almost fully recovered now and able to do more work, and I am beyond grateful for the excellent health care teams in New Zealand and the support we have received from others.

 Good Stuff Worth Mentioning

 I turned 41 at the beginning of April in the middle of Level 4 lockdown, but it was perhaps one of the nicest and most fun birthdays I’ve had in a long time.
 My family made me special gifts, and my husband grew me sunflowers.
 I spent time catching up with friends over the internet, dressed up in my favourite clothes, and ate far too much sticky chocolate cake.
 Bliss.

-My debut short story collection Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange was nominated for a Sir Julius Vogel Award in the Best Collected Work category.
+My debut short story collection Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange was nominated and shortlisted for a Sir Julius Vogel Award in the Best Collected Work category.
+I didn’t win this time, but maybe next year.

 A reprint of “Fake Meat” from Dark Winds… was accepted into a charity anthology Infected, Tales to Read at Home and another, original story — “Long Drop” — has been included in an upcoming antipodean anthology from Things In The Well.